 - It will help search engines like Google better understand your intent, which will guide you towards creating quality content.

-- While optimizing content for search engine is profitable and advised for, optimizing the content for end users is equally important so that you can create quality content that appeals to the search engines quickly.
+- While optimizing content for search engines is profitable and advised, optimizing the content for end-users is equally important so that you can create quality content that appeals to the search engines quickly.

 How not optimizing content might be hurting your business?

-The marketing landscape is getting aggressively competitive with content marketers coming up with new ways to tailor their content in a manner that it directly hits the bullseye with the target audience.
-You can not risk your sales and revenue with a content that no longer serve the relevant purpose, or the potential consumers have a more insightful pool of content and better performing websites to choose over yours.
+The marketing landscape is getting aggressively competitive with content marketers coming up with new ways to tailor their content in a manner that directly hits the bullseye with the target audience.
+You can not risk your sales and revenue with content that no longer serves the relevant purpose, or the potential consumers have a more insightful pool of content and better-performing websites to choose from over yours.

 What are some of the practical content optimization strategies that you should implement for SEO, website, social media?

 Content is just information, and if it doesn’t promote your visitors to make a purchase decision, then it is just a piece of information lying on a website serving no purpose.
 Devise the content in a manner that educates the visitors, increasing the chance of them converting into customers.
 The more they will know about what makes your products and services unique, the more they will be interested in knowing more, which will build and strengthen your relationship with them.
 This will increase the probability of conversion.

 We can not stress enough how the website bounce rate escalates with a generic headline.
 If you have invested so much time and energy researching and developing an informative and relevant piece of content, why would you let it go unnoticed because of a boring headline?
 When crafting a headline, keep these things in mind; the target audience, the USP of your content.
 This way, you will instantly capture the attention of your target audience.

 INCORPORATE KEYWORDS JUDICIOUSLY: